Rensselaer Iron Works on Hudson River Rensselaer Iron Works logo Rensselaer Iron Works west end

-The foundry on the Rensselaer Works site opened in 1846.
-In 1861 company president John Griswold and fellow industrialist John Winslow persuaded President Lincoln to build the first ironclad warship, John Erickson's Monitor.
+The original foundry on the Rensselaer Works site opened in 1846.
+In 1861 company president John Griswold and fellow industrialist John Winslow persuaded President Lincoln to build the first true ironclad warship, John Erickson's Monitor.
 Winslow's firm rolled the Monitor's plates in a mill south of the Rensselaer Works.
-Griswold's firm forged its rivets and the bar iron of its pilot house.
+Griswold's works forged her rivets and the bar iron of her pilot house.
 These components were shipped to Brooklyn, where the Monitor was assembled in an astounding 100 days.

 Rensselaer Iron Works rolling mill

 Griswold died young in 1872, but the Rensselaer Works endured, rolling miles of rail that carried trains all over the United States.
-By the close of the 19th century, when most of Troy's iron industry had moved west, the Rensselaer Works complex was sold to the Ludlow Valve Company, a leading manufacturer of fire hydrants.
+By the close of the 19th century, most of Troy's iron industry had moved west and the Rensselaer Works complex was sold to the Ludlow Valve Company, a leading manufacturer of fire hydrants.

 The Ludlow Company ended its Troy operation in 1968-69.
 In October 1969, just a few months after being documented by the Historic American Engineering Survey, the vacant Rensselaer Rolling Mill (above) was set ablaze by an arsonist.
 After the fire, the gutted ruins of the pre-Civil War mill (left) resembled some Mathew Brady photograph of the shelling of Richmond.